LaunchSchoolKalisz/Launch_School_RB130/study_guide/verbage.md

 ## Skip

-The `skip` keyword is a special keyword we can use with [Minitest](#minitest) test.
+**skip** = The `skip` keyword is a special keyword we can use with [Minitest](#minitest) test.
 It tells minitest to skip to the next test when it encounters it.
 This will be reported in the output of minitest with an `S`.
 We have the ability to pass a string into `skip` should we want to display a custom message.

 ## Test